noisysockets/util/README.md

 # util

-A place for utilities shared across the Noisy Sockets projects.
+A place for common utilities shared across the Noisy Sockets repositories.